teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 ## Return to work interviews

-A director will meet with you following every period of sickness absence of more than one working day to discuss the reason for absence and any relevant issues arising from it.
+Your line manager will meet with you following every period of sickness absence of more than one working day to discuss the reason for absence and any relevant issues arising from it.
 The return to work interview gives the opportunity to:

 * check that you are fit to return to work and agree any actions, such as short-term changes to working arrangements;